-Heat-pump water heaters produce more than twice as much hot water per kilowatt-hour (kWh) of electricity consumed as standard electric water heaters.
-How do they work and when do they make sense?
+Heat-pump water heaters produce more than twice as much hot water per kilowatt-hour of electricity consumed as standard electric water heaters.

 A heat pump relies on the well-understood refrigerant cycle to move heat from one place to another.
 The same basic principle used for a refrigerator can also be used to heat water.
 While an electric-resistance water heater (the standard electric storage water heater that is sold by the millions each year) converts electricity directly into heat, a heat pump water heater uses electricity to extract heat from the room and deliver it—at a higher temperature—into the water.
 In doing so, the “efficiency” jumps from somewhat less than 100% (for electric resistance water heating) to more than 200%.